Research and reports

 Your contract is likely to include details of the services you’ll be providing, and when and where you’ll be working.
 But it won’t include demands from the client’s point of view, such as performance monitoring and appraisals.

 If you offer services, rather than a contract for a service, then you're likely to fall outside of IR35 as you could send someone to do the work in your place, for example.

 The rules are different depending on whether your client is in the public or private sector.

 Public sector contractors – your end client is responsible for determining your IR35 status.
 That means they’ll use HMRC’s check employment status for tax tool (CEST), or an independent service, to work it out

-Private sector contractors – you’re responsible for determining your IR35 status.
-But this is set to change from April 2021, when medium-sized and larger clients will be responsible for determining your IR35 status.
-The end-client, or the agency or third party who pays you, will deduct your tax and National Insurance contributions (smaller clients are exempt from the change)
+Private sector contractors – medium-sized and larger clients are responsible for determining your IR35 status (it's no longer your responsibility as the contractor).
+Since April 2021, the end-client, or the agency or third party who pays you, has been responsible for deducting your tax and National Insurance contributions (smaller clients are exempt from the change)

 A small end-client will fall under two or more of these requirements:

 If your end-client is working out your status from April 2021, it needs to give you and the relevant parties (like recruiters) a Status Determination Statement (SDS), which explains whether IR35 applies to the contract.